International Tax Review is part of Legal Benchmarking Limited, 1-2 Paris Garden, London, SE1 8ND

 Search results for

-• The UK Inland Revenue launched a surprise attack on relief for trading losses through partnerships last week
+• The UK Inland Revenue launched a surprise attack on relief for trading losses through partnerships last week.
+Although the February 10 announcement did not specifically mention the film industry, which the government has repeatedly pledged to support with tax incentives, funding for many UK films was jeopardized.

-• Liao Luming, the director of the Chinese finance ministry’s general office has outlined a new unified corporate tax law, which aims to treat domestic and foreign corporations on equal footing, effectively raising corporate income tax for foreign-invested enterprises
+• The Chinese finance ministry has outlined a new unified corporate tax law, which aims to treat domestic and foreign corporations on an equal footing, effectively raising corporate income tax for foreign-invested enterprises.